vikram-kv/cs6910_assignment1/README.md

 python train.py --wandb_entity [yourwandbentityname] --wandb_project [yourprojectname] -uw 1 -rn [run_name]
 ```
 Ensure that you are already logged into wandb locally with the credentials of [yourwandbentityname] and [run_name] is the name of the run in wandb dashboard.

+Other hyperparameter combinations may be tested using the details from the help menu.